will-me-me/alx-system_engineering-devops/0x02-shell_redirections/README.md

-The 8-cwd_state files that writes the results of a given command into a file The 9-duplicate_last_line file duplicates the last line the 10-no_more_js delete all the file with a .js extensions in a current directory
+The 8-cwd_state files that writes the results of a given command into a file The 9-duplicate_last_line file duplicates the last line the 10-no_more_js delete all the file with a .js extensions in a current directory The 11-directories prints the total number of directories and sub directories in a given folder